Kick Out the Jams

-Release
+Background and release

 The album peaked at number 30 on the Billboard albums chart, "in the wake of a publicity blitz", wrote Robert Christgau in Christgau's Record Guide: Rock Albums of the Seventies (1981).
 In Canada, the album reached #37.

 While "Ramblin' Rose" and "Motor City Is Burning" open with the band's typical leftist and revolutionary rhetoric, it was the opening line to the title track that stirred up controversy.
 Vocalist Rob Tyner shouted, "And right now... right now... right now it's time to... kick out the jams, motherfuckers!" before the opening riffs.
 Elektra Records executives were offended by the line and had preferred to edit it out of the album (replacing the offending words with "brothers and sisters"), while the band and manager John Sinclair adamantly opposed this.

+However in 2002, Wayne Kramer explained to NPR's Terry Gross on her show, Fresh Air, the band understood and accepted the single needed to be recorded without the profanity.

 The original release had "kick out the jams, Motherfuckers!" printed on the inside album cover, but was soon pulled from stores.
 Two versions were then released, both with censored album covers, with the uncensored audio version sold behind record counters.

-Making matters worse, Hudson's department stores refused to carry the album.
+The controversy escalated further when Hudson's department stores refused to carry the album.
 Tensions between the band and the Hudson's chain escalated to the point that the department stores refused to carry any album from the Elektra label after MC5 took out a full-page ad that, according to Danny Fields, "was just a picture of Rob Tyner, and all it said was 'Fuck Hudson's.'
 And it had the Elektra logo".
 To end the conflict and to avoid further financial loss, Elektra dropped MC5 from their record label.

 Later the same year, Jefferson Airplane recorded the song "We Can Be Together" for their Volunteers album, a song containing the word "motherfucker".
 Unlike Elektra, RCA Records released the album wholly uncensored.